How To Add Legal Pages To Your WordPress Site

 Tip

-• If you are unsure whether you are breaking the law, and/or Terms of Service policies and guidelines of websites like Google, Facebook, etc., then it’s best to assume that you most probably are.
+• If you are unsure as to whether or not you are breaking the law, and/or Terms of Service policies and guidelines of sites like Google, Facebook, etc., then it’s best to assume that you most probably are.

-• If you plan to promote products or services online as an affiliate marketer, or generating revenue with Google AdSense, eBay or Amazon advertising, or driving visitors to your website using Google AdWords, etc., then find out exactly what kind of legal information you need to include on your site to comply with all Terms Of Service and policy requirements - don’t risk having your accounts terminated.
+• If you are considering promoting anything online using affiliate marketing, or make money online with Google AdSense, Amazon, or eBay advertising, or using Google AdWords to drive visitors to your pages, etc., then find out exactly what kind of legal information you need to include on your site to comply with all Terms Of Service and policy requirements - don’t risk having your accounts terminated.

-• If you’ve been wondering whether “borrowing” a Copyright Notice is Copyright infringement, take proper precautions to protect yourself and your business interests.
+• If you’ve been wondering whether “borrowing” a Copyright Notice is Copyright infringement, take proper precautions to protect yourself and your business.

 In addition to legal and regulatory compliance, most third-party services require you to comply with their policies

-(In addition to legal and regulatory compliance, almost all third-party services require you to comply with their terms of use and policies)
+(In addition to legal and regulatory compliance, most third-party websites require you to comply with their terms of use and policies)

-If your website is lacking in terms of compliance, then you will find this section helpful.
+If your website or blog is lacking in aspects of compliance, then you will find this section helpful.

-At its most basic, adding the following compliance pages to your site should help your site keep out of trouble with most consumer protection agencies and 3rd-party providers, and help to avoid possible legal issues):
+At its most basic, adding the following compliance pages to your website will help your business keep out of trouble with many consumer protection agencies and 3rd-party providers, and help to avoid potential legal issues):

-As well as the pages above, you may want to consider including one or more of these legal pages:
+As well as the pages above, you may want to consider adding one or more of the following pages:

-• Affiliate Agreement (if you sell products or services through an affiliate program)
+• Affiliate Disclosure (if you promote or sell affiliate products or services)

 • Anti-Spam Policy